Neon021/IAmFurkan.github.io/README.md

 # Overview

-<p>In this project I've created a fully fledged working blog page made in ASP.NET CORE MVC w/ EF Core that supports CRUD operations, Authorization, E-mail service and Pagination!</p>
+<p>In this project I've created a fully-fledged working blog page made in ASP.NET CORE MVC w/ EF Core that supports CRUD operations, Authorization, E-mail service and Pagination!</p>

 # Application Architecture
-- As I mentioned above, I've used MVC Model -which stands for Model,Controller and View- for this project.
+- As mentioned above, I've used the MVC Model -which stands for Model, Controller, and View- for this project.
-- I've used *Repostiory* pattern in order to ensure uncoupling between services and scalability.
+- I've used the *Repository* pattern in order to ensure uncoupling between services and scalability.
 - On top of that we've got <code>Data.FileManager</code> to help manage images in our application.

 # Technologies